stephaneVercouillieBMID/slate/source/workingVersion.html.md

 The content type of the response will be `application/jwt`.
 The response will be signed and encrypted by BMID using the signing and encryption certificate exposed.
 The itsme Back-End replies with the Identity Data that were requested in the Authorization Request.

+What format does the certificate need to be?

+a ZIP file, X509 format (cer or crt).
+Not a pem file
 #### 4.3.1.3.
 User info Response Example

  (Not encrypted nor signed)